Jenny McAllister

 Jennifer Ryll McAllister (born 21 February 1973) is an Australian politician.
 She has been a Senator for New South Wales since 2015 and previously served as National President of the Australian Labor Party from 2011 to 2015.
-She is from the Socialist Left faction of the Labor Party.
+She is from the Labor Left faction of the Labor Party.
 She was appointed as the Minister for the National Disability Insurance Scheme in 2025, having previously served as the Minister for Emergency Management and Minister for Cities in the first Albanese ministry from 2024.

 Early life and education

 McAllister was born in Murwillumbah, on the north coast of New South Wales.
 She was a student at Kingscliff High School from which she achieved her HSC in 1991.
 She attended the University of Queensland from 1992 to 1995, majoring in politics and government, and the University of Sydney, from which she graduated in 1996 with a Bachelor of Arts with first-class honours, majoring in political economy, politics and government.